dbenfield21/invibe/README.md

 ## Motivation:

-Our team is built of travels and people that love to enjoy a stunning location with a delicious drink in hand.
-We wanted to make this more accessible to fellow cocktail connoisseurs.
+Our team is built of travelers and people that love to enjoy a stunning location with a delicious drink in hand.
+We wanted to make this experience more accessible to fellow cocktail connoisseurs.

 <p>&nbsp;</p>